cpunkswritecode/onionup/README.md

 # onionup
 ## Uptime Checking Service for Tor Hidden Services

-### What we're building
+Description of project, including goals
+Link to live demo and/or instructions on how to use and run code List of techs/languages/plugins/APIs used
+Technical implementation details for anything worth mentioning (basically anything you had to stop and think about before building)
+Include links to the neatest parts of the code, or embed snippets Include screenshots of anything that looks pretty
+A few example READMEs are linked from this page
+To-dos and future features

+### Project Description

-Pingdom inspired tor uptime checker that can display the health of both tor hidden services and clearnet websites
+Pingdom inspired Tor uptime checker that displays the health of hidden services and clearnet websites

 User authentication
-* Devise gem  (Oauth)
-* Username
+* Username (null: false)
-* Password
+* Password (null: false)
 * Optional email
 * Modal popup
 * Recover account with email
+* Devise gem
+* Explanation of why we chose devise encryption (how it adds to functionality)

 User Settings
 * Change password